Hi, my name is Cole and I failed my PMP Exam.

 Update: I took the PMP test for a second time earlier this month and I passed.
 Can I just say that again because it feels so good?
 I passed!

 I’m sure part of it was that I sent my roommates away for the day, but I also have to give credit to the PMP exam prep class I took through Solarity.
 The reading materials, the study aids and the full binder of great content all helped me focus my studying efforts.
-Plus, my instructor, Glenn, was there to guide me and answer my questions as I readied myself to go back into the fray.
+Plus, my trainer, Glenn, was there to guide me and answer my questions as I readied myself to go back into the fray.

 I wasn’t sure this blog was going to have a happy ending, but I’m so relieved that it does.
 They say everything happens for a reason.
 If my pain and suffering helps you on your journey to becoming a PMI-certified project manager, too, it was worth it.